jordiprats/cfn-tool/docs/cfn_list.md

 List CloudFormation stacks.
 By default shows active and in-progress stacks.

-A name filter can be provided as a positional argument or via --name.
+A name filter can be provided as a positional argument.

 When resource filters (--type, --resource-name, --property) are specified, performs a deep search of stack templates and shows matching resources.